ywyue/AGILE3D/README.md

 **We sincerely thank all volunteers who participated in our user study!** Francis Engelmann and Theodora Kontogianni are postdoctoral research fellows at the ETH AI Center.
 This project is partially funded by the ETH Career Seed Award - Towards Open-World 3D Scene Understanding, NeuroSys-D (03ZU1106DA) and BMBF projects 6GEM (16KISK036K).

 Parts of our code are built on top of [Mask3D](https://github.com/JonasSchult/Mask3D) and [InterObject3D](https://github.com/theodorakontogianni/InterObject3D).
+We also thank Anne Marx for the help in the initial version of the GUI.